3 Stages Of CRM Implementation

 Configuration

 We all know that every business is unique.
 Even if you follow a fairly standard business model, there will be terminology and methods that are unique to you.
-Therefore, you need to take the out-of-the box CRM and make if your own through customisation.
+Therefore, you need to take the out-of-the box CRM and make it your own through customisation.
 Removing modules you don’t need, adding custom fields to meet your requirements, and getting your permissions model in place.

 User Buy-In